Vengadesh27/FrappeCode-Download/README.md

 # FrappeCode-Download
-Check the relase section for App Zip file download
+Check the relase section for App Zip file download it from there , curreny only available for ubuntu